KevinAst/feature-u/docs/api.md

 <a id="appDidStartCB"></a>

 <h5 style="margin: 10px 0px; border-width: 5px 0px; padding: 5px; border-style: solid;">
-  appDidStartCB : function</h5>
+  appDidStartCB ⇒</h5>
-An optional app life-cycle hook invoked one time, immediately afterthe app has started.
-Because the app is up-and-running at this time, you have access tothe appState and dispatch() function ... assuming you are usingredux (when detected by feature-u's plugable aspects).
+An optional {{book.guide.appLifeCycle}} invoked one time,immediately after the app has started.
+Because the app is up-and-running at this time, you have access tothe `appState` and `dispatch()` function ... assuming you are using{{book.ext.redux}} (when detected by feature-u's plugable aspects).
 For more info with examples, please see the Guide's{{book.guide.appDidStart}}.**Please Note** this function uses named parameters.

 | Param | Type | Description |